ChristFarrell/_cm/Homework/HomeworkNotes.md

 ## [Homework 8]()

-This information theory program, work to find the probability, log, entropy, cross-entropy, KL divergence, mutual information, and Hamming code.
+This information theory program work to find the probability, log, entropy, cross-entropy, KL divergence, mutual information, and Hamming code.
 By the end, there are also explanation to Shannon theorem.<br>

 At first for probability, we have p = 0.5 and n = 10000.
 Simply, we just nee raise the number 0.5 to the power of 10000 (pⁿ).
 Since the result will be very small, it just shown as 0.
 To ding the exact number, we can find by using log.
 Using the $log(pⁿ) = n ⋅ log(p)$, we can know the answer will be -6931.47.<br>